Buzzard Roost Farms, LLC

 Picture

 After a year of sleeping in a tent every weekend, I (Marsha) was ready for something else.
-So our new goal was to find an inexpensive camper.
-One that would give us a little more shelter and well, lets face it.....I wanted a bathroom!!!
-So we looked and looked and low and behold....
+So, our new goal was to find an inexpensive camper.
+One that would give us a little more shelter and well, let's face it.....I wanted a bathroom!!!
+So, we looked and looked and low and behold....
 There it was on Craigslist.
 We went and looked at it and made an offer and went the next weekend and got it.
 The move from tent to camper was AWESOME!
 God is truly Good, He will provide.

 Well, we got the camper set up and then got back to work.
 During that first year we started building the lake.
-It was to be a 3-4 acre lake right in the middle of a hard wood tree grove and next to the old 1902 railroad track (the rails have been long gone, no risk of getting run over by a train).
+It was to be a 3–4-acre lake right in the middle of a hard wood tree grove and next to the old 1902 railroad track (the rails have been long gone, no risk of getting run over by a train).

 Picture

-The trees were pushed over, the soil was tested for sand patches, and then it was limed and a LOT of clay was packed in at the levee.
+The trees were pushed over, the soil was tested for sand patches, and then it was limed, and a LOT of clay was packed in at the levee.
 Some structure was left in the deep parts for fish to live in, and of course, yes, Bruce and I both know where that is, so hopefully, we will catch the big ones!

 It took a little over 2 years for the lake to fill completely, even with a few natural springs feeding into it.
-Once it got at least half way full, we got some bream and started the stocking process.
+Once it got at least halfway full, we got some bream and started the stocking process.
 Our first batch was 750 copper nose bream and 250 shellcrackers.
 I was very excited, so when the fish were to be placed in the lake, I wanted it captured on video.
 Well, my sweet husband took the camera and told the fish man that he needed to video the stocking process for his wife so that she could see it all.
 He said, "Well, you got to keep the wife happy."
-Then he proceeded to pick up a 5 gallon bucket, walk over to the lake, pour out a little water, scoop some water into the five gallon bucket a few times, wait a few minutes, then pour our 1000 1-2 inch bream into the lake!!!!!
+Then he proceeded to pick up a 5-gallon bucket, walk over to the lake, pour out a little water, scoop some water into the five gallon bucket a few times, wait a few minutes, then pour our 1000 1–2-inch bream into the lake!!!!!

 Picture